The acronym, PSAT, sounds so similar to the familiar abbreviation SAT. How much do they have in common, and how do they differ?

 The PSAT does have limits on how frequently a student may take it, and how many times it may be taken overall.

-This exam can only be taken once per year, and only three times total during a student’s high school career.
+This exam can only be taken once per year, and only three times total during a student’s school years.

 When Do I Take the PSAT?

-In order to be considered for qualification for the National Merit Scholarship award, a student must take this exam in their third year of high school.
+In order to be considered for qualification for the National Merit Scholarship award, a student must take this exam in their third year.

-(If the student is graduating a year early, however, then he or she may qualify for the award during their second year of high school, as long as this is properly noted.)
+(If the student is graduating a year early, however, then he or she may qualify for the award during their second year, as long as this is properly noted.)

 Make sure to check with your school to find out the exact dates and how to register for the PSAT.
 You usually need to register no later than September of the year in which you take the test.